Future-Web-Tools/smart-contract-template/README.md

 ## Verify deployed contract

 The following commands will verify your smart contract on EtherScan(Ethereum) and BSC Scan(Binance Smart Chain).
+If you're contract passes arguments to the constructor, remember to [update the lines according](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html).

 - Run `npx hardhat verify --network staging DEPLOYED_CONTRACT_ADDRESS` to verify for staging(testnet)
 - Run `npx hardhat verify --network mainnet DEPLOYED_CONTRACT_ADDRESS` to verify for mainnet